metisvela/sailtrack-core/README.md

-# sailtrack-core
+# SailTrack Core
-Code for the central node.
+Repository containing the code for the central node of the SailTrack system.